 Many pets break out of homes and backyards because they are so startled by fireworks.
 I have had my own canine patients jump through windows and eat through doors.
 If your pet has any kind of sound phobia, you may want to consider helping with supplements or pharmaceuticals.

 For mild to moderate sound phobias I use HempRx starting at 0.5 mg/kg twice daily.
-It’s helpful to start a couple weeks ahead of time to see how your pet responds.
+It’s helpful to start treating a few weeks ahead of the holiday to see how your pet responds.

-For more severe storm phobias I use HempRx alongside other drugs such as trazadone or diazepam.
+For more severe storm phobias I use HempRx alongside pharmaceutical drugs such as trazadone or diazepam.

 Talk with your veterinarian ahead of time to get a sedative that is the most appropriate for your pet.

 Now that we have lessened your pet’s anxiety, now it’s time to keep them physically safe.
 Don’t leave your pet in the yard, even if that yard is secure, and if possible bring outdoor kitties inside.
 Keep your pet in a basement or in the innermost room with a sound machine or fan to drown out the noise.